 Jack Butrick, co-founder of Therapy Dogs Incorporated, was using animals to teach measurable goals and objectives (commonplace now but unheard of then), when most people were excited about simply visiting with animals.

-Ari (5 weeks) visiting at a nursing home.
+42-day old puppies visiting at a nursing home

 I have been called by activity directors who need me to make a special “spur of the moment” visit, especially to the Alzheimer’s unit.
 When the residents respond to nothing else, they always will interact with the dogs.
 That can be one of the most rewarding parts of this volunteer activity.
 Over the years we have made quite a few good friends who look forward to our visits and ask for the latest funny story about their antics.
 The residents know all my dogs by name and which dog enjoys what activity, but they seldom remember my name or recognize me if I appear at the nursing home without a dog!